Friday, August 4 - Saturday, August 5

 During the festival, our very own Crawfish Cafe will be selling crawfish in two sizes: Single Boat and Family Size.
 A single is $10 and a family size is $28.
 The price may seem high, but a single serving will fill up an entire boat of crawfish, and is great for 2 people!
 A family size boat can comfortably feed 4 people.

-How do I enter the cook-off or eating contest?
+How do I enter the eating contest?

-The cook-off is for professional chefs in the area.
 If you are interested in the eating contest, please e-mail email@example.com

 How do I register for the Crawfish Crawl?